jmarly/gatling-signalr/README.md

 )
 ```

-In our Action execute we create a new thread to handle the SignalR API call.
+In our Hub Action execute we create a new thread to handle the SignalR API call.
 This is to ensure the blocking signslr
 call don't block the Virtual users event loop.

 ```scala